Scripture Reference: Matthew 3:13-17

 Learning Activities and Crafts:

-(How to choose the best learning activities for my teaching situation) Use interactive drawing to tell the story.
+- Use interactive drawing to tell the story.
 You don’t have to be an artist!
 The children are usually happy to help you draw.
 The Baptism of Jesus- Interactive Drawing Instructions

 - Before class write situations on individual cards.
 Students can take turns reading the situations out loud.
 Use a coin toss or roll of dice to decide if a right or wrong choice should be made in that situation.
 Example: “heads” is the right choice and “tails” is the wrong.
 Child reads a situation that says: “My brother gets to go to the movies and I don’t.”
 The child tosses the coin and it is “tails” so the child might decide that the thing to do in that situation would be to cry and whine to their mother.
 Class can then decide the consequences of making the choice to do wrong.